Julia Somerville: Career

 After graduation, Somerville joined magazine publisher IPC to begin her career in journalism and did a training course, working on Homes & Gardens magazine, a Women's Journal, the PR section of Woman's Own.
 Then from 1970 to 1972 she was editor of the computer group house magazine ITT Creed.

 Somerville joined the BBC in 1972 as a sub-editor in the radio newsroom, and then became a reporter in 1978.
 In 1981, she became Labour Affairs correspondent on BBC Radio 4 and joined BBC Television News in 1984, doing a brief stint on Nationwide and co-presenting the BBC Nine O'Clock News.
 She passed a film test and began an intensive news reading course at BBC Television Centre to replace Sue Lawley, before starting work in July 1984.
 When the Nine O'Clock News was revamped as a two-presenter bulletin on 2 September 1985, Somerville co-presented the programme with either John Humphrys or Andrew Harvey.
 During the 1987 United Kingdom general election campaign, she presented a round-up of the campaign trail in the BBC 2 programme On The Hustings.
 Somerville made her final appearance presenting the Nine O'Clock News on 14 August 1987.

 She moved to Independent Television News (ITN) in Autumn 1987, where she presented the relaunched ITN News at 12:30 lunchtime bulletin as its sole presenter when ITV move the bulletin up by half an hour to accommodate the network's new programming for the autumn.
 Somerville cited the chance to provide breaking news and live interviews to viewers.
 She reviewed the preceding 12 months of the activities of the British royal family in The Royal Year in December 1987.
 Somerville went on maternity leave in mid-1988 and was replaced at ITN by Jon Snow until she returned to work in October 1988.

 She moved in April 1989 to be one of the co-presenters on News at Ten alongside Alastair Burnet and Sandy Gall.
 In November 1989, Somerville became a supporter of the Pre-School Playgroups Association to help mothers with their young children throughout the 1990s.
 She interviewed politicians during ITN's coverage of the 1990 United Kingdom budget, and analysed ITN's exit poll for its coverage of the 1992 United Kingdom general election.

-Somerville asked ITN to lower her profile because of media intrusion into her personal life.
+Somerville was diagnosed with a benign brain tumour in August 1992 and after neurosurgery recovered well to return to work three months later. during this time Somerville asked ITN to lower her profile because of media intrusion into her personal life.
 She would instead read the Sunday evening news bulletin from late 1992, and co-presented the Focus on Britain analysis segment broadcast three times a week on News at Ten until it was dropped by ITN in December 1992 following heavy criticism.